-Admission review and concurrent review are performed by Blue Cross NC registered nurses either telephonically or through on-site visits to the facility.
-Both processes, whether performed on-site or telephonically, are coordinated through the hospital's utilization review department.
+Admission review and concurrent review are performed by Blue Cross NC staff and are coordinated through the hospital's utilization review department.

-Admission review involves the determination of the type of admission, either emergency or urgent, and documentation that acute care is the appropriate level of care for the patient's illness or condition.
-Concurrent review is a review of the member's medical record by Blue Cross NC registered nurses during hospitalization to assess the continued medical necessity and appropriateness of care.
+Concurrent review is a review of the member's medical record by Blue Cross NC nurses during hospitalization to assess the continued medical necessity and appropriateness of care.
 This information is also used to begin the discharge planning process.

-Blue Cross NC primary objective of discharge planning is to help patients, their families, health care professionals and the community to ensure that the gains achieved from hospital care are maintained or enhanced for the continued health and welfare of the patients following discharge.
+Blue Cross NC's primary objective of discharge planning is to help patients, their families, health care professionals and the community to ensure that the gains achieved from hospital care are maintained or enhanced for the continued health and welfare of the patients following discharge.
 The discharge plan is a process where patients' needs are identified, evaluated and assistance given in preparing them to move from one level of care to another.